funcionante/makerlab/_docs/specification/introduction.md

 ## Features

-DETI MakerLab (DML) platform addresses the following features:
+DETI MakerLab (DML) platform includes the following features:

 * Create, edit and delete projects;
 * Register and edit equipment’s info and their quantity;